MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials.md

     * If the user is purchasing your app or a durable add-on, follow the instructions in [Enable in-app purchases of apps and add-ons](enable-in-app-purchases-of-apps-and-add-ons.md).
     * If the user is purchasing a consumable add-on, follow the instructions in [Enable consumable add-on purchases](enable-consumable-add-on-purchases.md).
+    * If the user is purchasing a subscription add-on, follow the instructions in [Enable subscription add-ons for your app](enable-subscription-add-ons-for-your-app.md).

 4. Test your implementation by following the [testing guidance](#testing) in this article.